 14} Choose a shape you most prefer for the pizza crust… square, rectangular or round.

-Have handy a small bowl of filtered water, and dip your fingertips in the water as often as necessary…
+Have handy a small bowl of filtered/purified water and dip your fingertips in the water as often as necessary…

 15} Use your fingertips to shape and flatten each dough ball to whatever thickness you most prefer.

 Keep in mind, the dough will rise some during the baking process.

 How do I flatten and shape the dough?

 Press your fingers against one another (with your thumb out of the way).
 Start from the center of the dough, and move your fingers around so that you’re going in a continuous circular motion.
 Make a small circle, and keep going until you make a bigger circle around the circle you just made.
 Continue on with this process.
 Think of the movement as you’re spiraling or swirling.
 Stop spiraling or swirling once you reach about ¼ inch from the circumference of the crust.
 This way, the circumference will be a bit thicker than the rest of the pizza crust.